 When you are taught ‘how’ to give birth and the tools to manage the different stages, you become more confident, increasing the likelihood of a positive outcome.

 My introduction to childbirth was with Kaye Millar in Oxford, attending her pregnancy yoga classes.
-She lent us her books which was where I discovered authors Dr. Michel Odent MD, Grantly Dick-Read and Sheila Kitzenger; pioneers in the field of natural childbirth.
+She lent us books where I discovered Dr. Michel Odent MD, Grantly Dick-Read and Sheila Kitzenger, all pioneers in the field of natural childbirth.

-I realised nature intended birth to be calm and manageable... not fear filled.
+I soon realised nature intended birth to be calm and manageable rather than something to be feared.

 Fear sabotages the process by slowing it down and sometimes even stopping it.